slowernews/wisdom-tldr/README.md

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

-CHALLENGE:

-> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)* ???

-> *'Keep your hands clean.' -- Robert Greene (26th law of power)*

 ===